Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 If you generate a `read list` operation without criteria first, then you can add them later by setting the corresponding parameters, and rerunning the generator.
 :::

-As with the CRUD operations, specifying *Generate Rest Methods* parameter will also add a REST method configuration to the `read list` operations.
+As with the CRUD operations, specifying `GenerateRestMethods` parameter will also add a REST method configuration to the `read list` operations.

 ### Data Objects

-When you set the *Generate Data Objects* parameter of the generator to `True`, the generator will add declarations of "details" or "list" objects for the corresponding CRUD or `read list` operations and will add such data objects to the configuration of those operations, which determines the set of data object's properties, as follows.
+When you set the `Generate` parameter of the generator to `true` on the `mod:DataObjects` config, the generator will add declarations of "details" or "list" objects for the corresponding CRUD or `read list` operations and will add such data objects to the configuration of those operations, which determines the set of data object's properties, as follows.

 ```xml
 <operation name="read list" type="readlist">